'The noose was real': NASCAR releases photo of rope found in Bubba Wallace's garage | CBC Sports

 FBI determined pull-down handle had been in stall since at least October 2019

-Declaring "the noose was real," NASCAR officials on Thursday released a photo of the rope found in the garage stall of Black driver Bubba Wallace that prompted a federal investigation that determined it had been there since last October.
+Declaring "the noose was real," NASCAR officials on Thursday released a photo of the rope found in the speedway garage stall of Black driver Bubba Wallace that prompted a federal investigation into whether he had been the target of a hate crime.

+The incident has put racism front and centre for the stock car series that two weeks ago banned the Confederate flag from its venues and races at Wallace's urging.
+It also prompted criticism from some fans that NASCAR had somehow overreacted — criticism NASCAR has bristled at and cited in releasing the photo from Talladega Superspeedway in Alabama.
+The image was taken by NASCAR security.

+NASCAR has been rocked by racial tension since it banned the Confederate flag.
+Angered fans flew the flag last weekend outside Talladega, and flags that once flew openly around the infield were still for sale across the street.
+A small plane flew over the track pulling a banner of the Confederate flag that said "Defund NASCAR."

 NASCAR asked officials at every track to check their garages this week.
-NASCAR said out of 1,684 garage stalls at 29 tracks, only 11 had a garage door pull-down rope tied in a knot.
-The only one fashioned in a noose was the one discovered Sunday by a crew member in Wallace's No. 43 garage stall.
+Out of 1,684 garage stalls at 29 tracks, only 11 had a garage door pull-down rope tied in a knot, Phelps said, and the only one fashioned in a noose was the one discovered Sunday by a crew member in Wallace's No. 43 stall.

-NASCAR moved quickly and by Monday, FBI agents were at the track.
-On Tuesday, authorities said the rope had been hanging there since last fall and thus was not a hate crime targeting the 26-year-old Wallace.

 WATCH | NASCAR drivers show support for Bubba Wallace before Talladega:

+NASCAR moved quickly, and by Monday FBI agents were at the track.
+On Tuesday, authorities said the rope had been hanging there since the Cup Series race last October and thus was not a hate crime targeting the 26-year-old Wallace.

-U.S. Attorney Jay Town and FBI Special Agent in Charge Johnnie Sharp Jr. said "nobody could have known Mr. Wallace would be assigned" to that same stall.
+U.S. Attorney Jay Town and Johnnie Sharp Jr., named as the FBI special agent in charge, said "nobody could have known Mr. Wallace would be assigned" to that same stall.

+Wallace never saw the rope.
+He said Phelps came to see him Sunday night at the track with "tears running down his face."
+He also told CNN: " It was a noose.
+Whether it was tied in 2019 ... it is a noose. "

 Comments